Deepsn/slime-game/README.md

 # Slime game

-A game by Parallax Interactive
+An unfinished Roblox game made by ~~Parallax Interactive~~ Speed

+It Includes:
-This repo contains all code in the project (server and client)
+- Full source code of the game (both server and client)
+- ~~Terrible code~~
+- Usage of amazing these tools:
+  * Roblox-TS
+  * Flamework
+  * Reflex
+  * Zircon
+  * *many more in game*..

+## Not maintained

+The project was discontinued because of lack of support from the other developers.